What is silicon?

 Silicon compounds are stereochemistry different from their carbon analogs.
 For example, (SiH3)3N is planar but (CH3)3N is tetrahedral.
 The chemical behavior and compounds of Group-14 elements dominated under + 4 and + 2 oxidation states.

 All the elements of Group-14 formed covalent volatile hydrides but the tendency of formation decreases down the group.
 Due to the strong tendency of catenation carbon formed a vast number of ring and chain compounds or hydrocarbons like alkanes or paraffin (CnH2n+2), alkenes or olefins (CnH2n), acetylene (CnH2n-2), and aromatic compounds.
-Silicon formed few saturated hydrides or silanes with the common chemical formula SinH2n+2.
+Silicon formed a few saturated hydrides or silanes with the common chemical formula SinH2n+2.
 Acid hydrolysis of magnesium silicide (Mg2Si) gives a mixture of SiH4, Si2H6, Si3H8, and Si4H10.
 The hydrides are separated and purified by fractional distillation.

-Silica or SiO2 is the most common oxides of silicon.
-The yellow color oxide due to iron (II) oxides is the major constituent of several rocks like granite and sandstone.
-Many oxides minerals of silicon that are used in gemstones are basically hydrated SiO2.
+Silica or SiO2 is the most common dioxide of silicon.
+It is a yellow color oxide due to the presence of iron (II) oxides like granite and sandstone.
+Many oxides are used in gemstones are basically hydrated SiO2.
 Rose quartz (pink), morion (dark brown), amethyst (violet), citrine (yellow) are the example of such types of gemstones.
-Silica also occurs in different types of vegetables and animal organisms like straw of cereals, bamboo cane, and sponges.
+Silica also occurs in different types of vegetables and animal organisms like the straw of cereals, bamboo cane, and sponges.

 Silica has different types of macromolecular structures build-up by tetrahedral SiO4 units joined by sharing of oxygen atoms.
 The two principal forms of silica are quartz and cristobalite.